 Taking breaks from your caregiver duties can provide you with peace of mind, which is great for your overall wellbeing.
 While on break, try to focus on your personal goals and health instead of worrying about the needs of your aging loved one.
-If you’re not sure what to do with your downtime, consider the following suggestions by the Lemon Grove home care specialists at Coast Care Partners.
+If you’re not sure what to do with your downtime, consider the following suggestions by the San Diego home care specialists at Coast Care Partners.

 1. Work Out